andream16/algorithms/arrays_and_strings/doomsday_fuel/README.md

 Languages
 =========

-To provide a Java solution, edit BunnyPrisonerLocating.java To provide a Python solution, edit solution.py
+To provide a Java solution, edit Solution.java
+To provide a Python solution, edit solution.py

 Test cases